 After years of contemplating whether or not the trendy body jewelry was right for you, you finally took the plunge and got a nipple piercing.
 But you've noticed a few red flags since then: The area around the piercing is unusually warm, swollen, and secreting a discolored discharge.
-You start to swonder, Is this an infection?
+You start to wonder, Is this an infection?

 The telltale signs of an infection aren't as complicated — or gruesome — as you might think.
 Dr. Lin tells us that early signs may be subtle, but will likely include redness, warmth, swelling, discharge, and sensitivity around the piercing.
 In more severe cases, swelling may develop in the lymph nodes in the armpit and you may begin to feel feverish.
 If the infection progresses without treatment, you may notice more green or brown discharge.
-White fluid or crust, on the other hand, is normal — it's called lymph fluid and it's a sign that your body is healing.
+White fluid or crust, on the other hand, is normal — it's called lymph fluid, and it's a sign that your body is healing.

 "The skin infection is usually caused by staphylococcus aureus," says Dr. Lin.
 "A mild infection can be treated by cleaning the area three times a day with an antiseptic solution and then applying a topical antibiotic ointment."

 If your physician finds that the infection is severe, they might prescribe an antibiotic.

-Dr. Lin says that it can take anywhere from one week to several for an infected nipple piercing to heal — depending on its severity, of course.
+It can take anywhere from one week to months for an infected nipple piercing to heal — depending on its severity, of course.
 Considering the fact that it could take up to a whole year for a nipple piercing to heal, period, we suggest babying that body jewelry like it's a new house plant from Ikea.